AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 challenges, the first challenge being to finish all scenarios on standard difficulty (5) that already requires careful planning and use of multiple resources, but gives some leeway for trial, error and imperfect execution.
+Role playing and piecing clues from text descriptions is mandatory at the start of the longest scenario, but completely optional elsewhere, for players that prefer tactics and optimization challenges to storytelling.

 The game differs from classic roguelikes in a few ways: